MechanicalRabbit/PrettyPrinting.jl/doc/src/index.md

     =#

-### Extending `PPrint`
+### Layout expressions

-`PPrint` supports built-in data structures such as tuples, vectors, and dictionaries.
-It is possible to extend `PPrint` to support custom data structures.

-To format a data structure, we need to encode its possible layouts in the form of a *layout expression*.
+`PPrint` can be extended to format any custom data structure.
+To let `PPrint` format a data structure, we need to encode its possible layouts in the form of a *layout expression*.

 A fixed single-line layout is created with `PPrint.literal()`.